dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 #### NameReference : DWORD

-Each fragment can have a string name, which is stored in encoded form in the .WLD file’s string hash.
+Most fragment types will have a string name, which is stored in encoded form in the .WLD file’s string hash.
 The NameReference gives a way to retrieve the name.
 If the fragment has a string name, its NameReference should contain the negative value of the string’s index in the string hash.
 For example, if the string is at position 31 in the string hash, then NameReference should contain –31.
-Values greater than 0 mean that the fragment doesn’t have a string name.
+A value of 0 means the fragment doesn't have a name reference.

-In reality, a value of 0 also means that the fragment doesn’t have a string name, and the first byte in the string hash is always preallocated to reflect this (it’s a null character that is encoded along with everything else).
-For all fragments that don’t have a name their NameReference field should contain zero, except for the 0x35 fragment: the 0x35 fragment should contain 0xFF000000 in its NameReference field.
+The client code apparently treats this field as conditional.
+If it is > 0, it references a fragment directly through its index, or position, within the .WLD file, and if it is < 0 it is an actual name reference.
+It is almost always only zero or < 0 (negative).
+For more information on how the condition works, see the Reference entry.

+One, and possibly the only, exception to a fragment having the NameReference field is fragment type 0x35 (GloabalAmbientLightDef).
+That fragment type only has Size, ID, and a BGRA color value field.

 #### Reference fragments